BabakShah/developerportal/pages/platforms/v3_1_1/osx/osx.md

 #### Hardware requirements (recommended)

-*	Any Mac capable of running OSX 10.10 or newer.
+*	Any Mac capable of running OS X Yosemite (10.10) or newer.

 #### Tracking multiple faces
-As of v3.0, the SDK exposes a parameter `max_faces` in the detector constructors to specify the maximum number of faces to look for in an image.
+As of v3.0.0, the SDK exposes a parameter `max_faces` in the detector constructors to specify the maximum number of faces to look for in an image.
 For the real-time use cases, to achieve a high accuracy and processing throughput (20+ processed frames per second), the SDK uses a separate CPU thread for each face, which increases the total processing load on the system based on how many faces are being tracked.

 If the number of faces exceeds the number of available processing units on the machine, all faces will be tracked, but at a cost of a potential reduction in processing frame rate.
 Therefore, please make sure to plan for enough hardware power to support the maximum number of faces you are expecting to track with each camera.